drunkard/ceph-readable-doc/html/_sources/rados/configuration/ceph-conf.rst.txt

 ========
 ..
 Configuration sections

-Any given process or daemon has a single value for each configuration option.
-However, values for an option may vary across different daemon types even daemons of the same type.
-Ceph options that are stored in the monitor configuration database or in local configuration files are grouped into sections to indicate which daemons or clients they apply to.
+Each of the configuration options associated with a single process or daemon has a single value.
+However, the values for a configuration option can vary across daemon types, and can vary even across different daemons of the same type.
+Ceph options that are stored in the monitor configuration database or in local configuration files are grouped into sections |---| so-called "configuration sections" |---| to indicate which daemons or clients they apply to.

-These sections include:
+这些段落如下：

 .. confsec:: global